Rijk Zwaan

-Rijk Zwaan Zaadteelt en Zaadhandel B.V. is a Dutch vegetable breeding and seed production company headquartered in De Lier in the province of South Holland.
-With a market share of 9%, Rijk Zwaan is the number four vegetable breeding company worldwide.
-The family-owned company breeds over 25 different types of vegetables, including lettuce, tomato, cucumber, bell pepper and cabbage.
+Rijk Zwaan Zaadteelt en Zaadhandel B.V. is a Dutch vegetable and fruit breeding company headquartered in De Lier in the province of South Holland.
+With a market share of 9%, Rijk Zwaan is amongst the top 10 of vegetable breeding companies worldwide.
+The family-owned company breeds over 30 different types of vegetables and fruits, including lettuce, tomato, cucumber, bell pepper and cabbage.
+In 2024, Rijk Zwaan celebrated its centenary and was awarded the designation 'Royal'.

 History

 Foundation and growth

 The founder of the company, Mr Rijk Zwaan, came from a family of seed growers and seed traders living in the Dutch town of Enkhuizen, which evolved into a centre for the seed production industry in the late nineteenth century.
 In 1924 Zwaan opened a shop selling seeds on the street called Zwaanshals in Rotterdam.
 In order to select plants himself and hence gain more control over the seed quality, he arranged for his own seed production and breeding facilities to be built in Bergschenhoek in 1932.
 In the period following the Second World War, there was explosive growth in the horticulture sector.
 Westland, Zwaan's key sales area in the west of the Netherlands, became an important region for the production of vegetables in greenhouses.
 The company grew rapidly in the second half of the 20th century and the headquarters were moved to De Lier in Westland in 1970.
 In 1964 the first foreign subsidiary was set up, in Germany.
 From 1980 onwards the international market became increasingly important for the company and the number of facilities outside the Netherlands grew.